Mehdi-Rahmani/Mehdi-Rahmani/README.md

 I’m currently in my 4th year of a physics bachelor's program, with a strong focus on quantum computing.
 My academic and research interests lie in understanding the deep potential of quantum algorithms and their real-world applications.

-I've completed projects in Variational Quantum Eigensolvers (VQE) and Quantum Error Correction, and I've had the privilege of participating in Qiskit's Global Summer School.
+I've completed projects in Variational Quantum Eigensolvers (VQE) and Quantum Error Correction, and I've had the privilege of participating in Qiskit's Global Summer School 2024.
 I am passionate about exploring the frontiers of quantum computing and applying my skills to solve complex problems in this field.
 I am actively seeking opportunities for further academic development, particularly in quantum information science, and my dream is to pursue a career where I can contribute to cutting-edge research.

 ## My Achievements so far